Liability / Responsibility for Accidents in Winter Weather

 Is an icy or snowy road collision considered an ‘Act of God’?
 Learn more about the "Act of God" defense and how insurance companies use it to get out of paying for accidents.

 Was the at fault driver behaving reasonably when they chose to drive on an icy road?
 Learn more about driving responsibly in winter weather.

 What is my car accident case worth?
 Learn what kinds of damages are recoverable after a car accident.

 Injured In A Winter-Weather Accident

 In Washington state every driver is charged with acting with due care depending on the conditions of the roadway.
 So if a driver loses control of their vehicle and causes a collision with your vehicle, such as a rear-end accident, the fact that the roads were icy and covered with snow is not a defense—they may still be responsible for the damage to your vehicle and your injuries.

-Unless the ice and snow is considered unexpected or unforeseen the person who caused the accident can be held responsible.
+Unless the ice and snow is considered unexpected or unforeseen, the person who caused the accident can be held responsible.
 Why?
-Because a reasonable person would know that if it is snowing and the roads are icy they should take extra care when driving--traveling at a slower speed and at a greater following distance.
-A reasonable person would know that if their vehicle is not equipped to safely to drive in these conditions or if they have the kind of driving experience necessary to navigate these conditions safely they should not drive.
+Because a reasonable person would know that if it is snowing and the roads are icy they should take extra care when driving by traveling at a slower speed and at a greater following distance.
+A reasonable person would know that if their vehicle is not equipped to safely to drive in these conditions.
+A reasonable person would also know whether they have the kind of driving experience necessary to navigate these conditions safely.